 Cytogenetics is a sub-branch of genetics including the study of inheritance through chromosomal analysis utilizing techniques such as karyotyping, chromosomal staining and chromosomal banding, and FISH.
 Structural and numerical chromosomal abnormalities can be screened using cytogenetic techniques.

+However, copy number variations more than 10Kb can only be detected using FISH or DNA microarray.
 Some of the structural and numerical anomalies are enlisted in the table below,

 |Down syndrome||Numerical||Trisomy 21|